EddyAlleman/SWPUC32---Equidistant-Points-on-a-Hemisphere/README.md

 The folder images has some screenshots of various combinations of radius and recursion level.

 The folders parts-Solidworks-2020 and parts-Solidworks-2021 have SolidWorks part files with the above mentioned variations.

+The folder instalaltion holds a zip file with the needede dll's and a simple instruction for installing.